equinix/terraform-provider-equinix/docs/resources/equinix_metal_project.md

 Provides an Equinix Metal project resource to allow you manage devices in your projects.

--> **Note:** Keep in mind that Equinix Metal invoicing is per project, so creating many `equinix_metal_project` resources will affect the rendered invoice.
+-> **NOTE:** Keep in mind that Equinix Metal invoicing is per project, so creating many `equinix_metal_project` resources will affect the rendered invoice.
 If you want to keep your Equinix Metal bill simple and easy to review, please re-use your existing projects.